The Story That Trapped a King — Modern Paraphrase | fresh.bible

 Here's where did the one thing most powerful people refuse to do.
 He didn't spin it.
 He didn't blame someone else.
 He didn't minimize it or explain it away.

-said to :
+David said to :

-"I have against the Lord."
+"I have sinned against the Lord."

 Five words.
 No qualifiers.
 No "but."
 Just the raw truth.

-And responded:
+And Nathan responded:

 This is heavy.
-And it should sit heavy. is real — was genuinely forgiven.
-But doesn't erase consequences.
+And it should sit heavy. is real — David was genuinely forgiven.
+But forgiveness doesn't erase consequences.
 You can be to God and still live with the fallout of what you've done.
 That's not God being cruel.
 That's the weight of choices that can't be unchosen. and grief can exist in the same room.

 What follows is one of the most heartbreaking scenes in the Bible.
 And the narrator gets quiet here — because the weight of it demands it.

-After left, the Lord struck the child that Bathsheba had borne to , and the baby became gravely ill. threw himself before God on behalf of the child.
+After left, the Lord struck the child that had borne to , and the baby became gravely ill.
+David threw himself before God on behalf of the child.
 He .
 He lay on the ground all night.
-The elders of his household came to lift him up, to get him to eat something — anything.
+The of his household came to lift him up, to get him to eat something — anything.
 He refused.

 This went on for seven days.

 On the seventh day, the child died.
-And servants were terrified to tell him.
+And David's servants were terrified to tell him.
 They whispered among themselves:

 "While the child was still alive, we tried to talk to him and he wouldn't listen to us.
 How can we possibly tell him the child is dead?
 He might do something to himself."